 A checker can be useful in finding bugs or in verifying part of a program, even if the checker is unable to verify the correctness of an entire program.

-If you find that a checker fails to issue a warning that it should, then please report a bug (see Section 11.2).
+If you find that a checker fails to issue a warning that it should, then please report a bug (see Section 15.2).

-2.10 Common conventions about annotations
+2.4 Tips about writing annotations